KPI-FICT-IP32/Blog/source/s08/distributed_systems.rst

   They require little or no communication of results between tasks.

 :Distributed computing problems:
-  reuire communication between taks, especially communication of intermediate results
+  require communication between taks, especially communication of intermediate results.

-:Inheritably serial computing problems:
+:Inheritably serial computing problems: cannot be parallelized at all.
+They are diametric opposite to embarrassingly parallel problems.
-  ???

 More General Speedup Formula
 ----------------------------